Embedded Finite Models Beyond Restricted Quantifier Collapse: Definitions and prior results

 \myparagraph{Indiscernible sequences} Let $J$ be a linear-ordered set and $a_i: i \in J$ be a $J$-indexed sequence in an $L$ structure $M$: an injective function from $J$ into an $L$ structure $M$.
 The sequence is \emph{order indiscernible} (or order $L$-indiscernible, if $L$ is not clear from context) if for any $k$, any two $k$ tuples $a_{n_1} \ldots a_{n_k}$, $a_{n'_1} \ldots a_{n'_k}$ with $n_1 < n_2 \ldots < n_k$ and $n'_1 <n'_2 \ldots <n'_k$, and any $L$ formula $\phi(x_1 \ldots x_k)$, $M \models \phi(a_{n_1} \ldots a_{n_k}) \leftrightarrow \phi(a_{n'_1} \ldots a_{n'_k})$.
 That is, the ordering on the indices determines the formulas satisfied by elements in the sequence.
 We will often deal with the case where the elements are ordered $a_i: i \in \nats$, and refer to this as an \emph{indiscernible sequence}.
 Every theory with an infinite model has one with an indiscernible sequence \cite{hodgesbook}.
 A \emph{totally indiscernible set} is an infinite set $A$ in a model where $M \models \phi(\vec a) \leftrightarrow \phi(\vec a')$ for each $k$-tuple of distinct elements $\vec a, \vec a'$ and each $L$-formula $\phi(x_1 \ldots x_k)$.
 We often just talk about an indiscernible set, where the context makes clear whether it is order indiscernible for some ordering or totally indiscernible.
 If $\vec d$ is a subset of an $L$-structure $M$, a sequence is \emph{indiscernible over $\vec d$} if it is indiscernible in the model for the extension of $L$ with constants interpreted by $\vec d$.

 \myparagraph{NFCP theories} A theory $T$ is NFCP\footnote{NFCP stands for ``Not the Finite Cover Property''.
 The reader without a background in model theory will probably find expanding acronyms of model-theoretic classes is not insightful, while for readers with such a background spelling out the acronym is unnecessary.
-We thus avoid spelling out for the other classes (e.g. NIP) below.}if it satisfies a strong quantitative form of the compactness theorem.
+We thus avoid spelling out for the other classes (e.g. NIP) below. }if it satisfies a strong quantitative form of the compactness theorem.
 For every $\phi(x_1 \ldots x_j, y_1 \ldots y_k)$ there is number $n$ such that for any finite set $S$ of $k$-tuples in a model $M$ of $T$, if for every subset $S_0$ of $S$ of size at most $n$, $M \models \exists \vec x~ \bigwedge_{\vec s \in S_0} \phi(\vec x, \vec s)$, then $M \models \exists \vec x \bigwedge_{\vec s \in S} \phi(\vec x, \vec s)$.
-Examples of NFCP theories include the theory of algebraically closed fields in each characteristic.
+Examples of NFCP theories include the theory of algebraically closed fields in each characteristic -- in particular, the theory of the complex numbers.

 NFCP theories are inherently \emph{unordered}: they do not admit a definable linear order.
 In fact, a much stronger statement is true: NFCP theories are \emph{stable}, informally meaning that there is no formula $\phi(\vec x, \vec y)$, such that $\phi$ restricted to arbitrarily large finite sets of tuples defines a linear order.